 The wording of verse 13 provides two possibilities.
 The first is that God, in exasperation, refuses to carry His people any longer, as one might put down a burden that is too heavy.
 The second possibility pictures a heavily loaded cart with a broken wheel that carves deep ruts in the road and throws its occupants into ditches.
 The context implies that the heavy load is the crushing burden of sins that impede Israel from staying on “the straight and narrow” (Matthew 7:14).

-This second meaning seems to fit the best, as He proceeds to foretell Israel's destruction.
-Israel had reached the end of her greatest period of prosperity since the time of Solomon.
-The nation was rich, powerful, and well-armed, proud in her might, abilities, wisdom, wealth, strategic advantages, and courage.
+This second meaning seems to fit better since He proceeds to foretell Israel's destruction.
+Israel had reached the end of her most significant period of prosperity since Solomon's time.
+The nation was rich, powerful, and well-armed, proud of her might, abilities, wisdom, wealth, strategic advantages, and courage.
 Who could stand against Israel?
 But God thunders the warning that all the nation's natural abilities (Amos 2:14), acquired skills (verse 15), and outstanding qualities (verse 16) would not help her.

-Since Israel had forfeited her privileged status, God promised to destroy her as He destroyed the Amorites and the Egyptians (Amos 2:9-10; 4:10, 12).
+Since Israel had forfeited her privileged status, God promised to destroy her as He destroyed the Egyptians and the Amorites (Amos 2:9-10; 4:10, 12).
 The people of Israel had gone so far that God expected no repentance from them.
-Like Ecclesiastes 3, Amos shows there is a time of opportunity and a time when opportunity is gone.
+Like Ecclesiastes 3, Amos shows there is a time of opportunity and a time when opportunity vanishes.
 Evidently, Israel's opportunity to repent had faded away.
 It was too late!